What is a cold call is a question worth answering because many salespeople can see this sales activity differently. Here is how we define a cold call.

 Sales Process Steps

 We see the cold call sales process step as the first 2 to 5 minutes of a call with a cold prospect.
-This is worth discussing because there are many scenarios where you cold call a prospect and you talk to them for more than 5 minutes.
-When this is the case, we feel like you are either still on a cold call and you are letting the call go on too long or that you have progressed to the next step in the sales process.
+This is worth discussing because there are many scenarios where you cold call a prospect and talk to them for more than 5 minutes.
+When this is the case, we feel like you are either still on a cold call and letting the call go on too long or that you have progressed to the next step in the sales process.

 In most cases, the next step after a cold call will be some sort of appointment or discussion.
 When you cold call someone and end up talking to them for somewhere between 10 to 15 minutes, we see that as you have progressed to the appointment at the same time as the cold call, and we call this an instant meeting.